Nita Bhalla profile background image

 Nita Bhalla is East Africa Correspondent for the Thomson Reuters Foundation.
 She is a former Reuters political and general news correspondent and has worked in India, east and southern Africa and the Indian Ocean region.
 Nita started her career in 1999 with the BBC in Ethiopia.

-The British parliament is set to finally approve a divisive law this week to deport asylum seekers to Rwanda, but further legal hurdles could yet hold up or derail one of Prime Minister Rishi Sunak's key policies.
+The British parliament has passed a divisive law to deport asylum seekers to Rwanda, with Prime Minister Rishi Sunak promising that flights will take off by July, but legal hurdles could yet hold up or delay the policy.

 The "Safety of Rwanda" bill aims to cut immigration by deterring migrants from arriving without permission, but refugee rights groups say it criminalises genuine asylum seekers, and Britain's Supreme Court ruled last year that the East African nation was not a safe country to send people.